ektrah/nsec/docs/api/nsec.cryptography.keyagreementalgorithm.md

 result
 : When this method returns, contains a new instance of the
-    [[SharedSecret|SharedSecret Class]] class that represents the shared secret, or `null` if key agreement failed.
+    [[SharedSecret|SharedSecret Class]] class that represents the shared secret, or `null` if key agreement fails.

 #### Return Value